getazureready/sappwrpltintpvt/Use Case 4/Use Case 4- Automating Product Information and Price Updates in SAP with Microsoft Copilot Studio.md

     3.  **OData Base URL:**
         <https://sapes5.sapdevcenter.com/sap/opu/odata/iwbep/GWSAMPLE_BASIC>

-    4.  **User Name:** Enter the ES5 SAP User ID which we created in exercise 1 task 2.
+    4.  **User Name:** Enter the ES5 SAP User ID which we created in Use Case 1.

-    5.  **Password:** Enter the ES5 SAP Password which we created in exercise 1 task 2.
+    5.  **Password:** Enter the ES5 SAP Password which we created in Use Case 1.

     <img src="./media/image37.png"
 style="width:6.26806in;height:5.86736in" />